 Ethel Street closure starts Wednesday

-Detours will be in place for motorists, while pedestrian access will be maintained.
-Cyclists are encouraged to follow posted detours or dismount and use the sidewalk through the construction zone.
+Detours will be in place for through and local traffic, while pedestrian access will be maintained.
 Local northbound traffic will have single lane access during this time.
 On-street parking will be unavailable.

 This $2.9 million project is funded in part by the BC Active Transportation Grants Program and Federal Gas Tax funds.